-I realised that in my work everyday I tell my clients to hold on, be strong, fight for their relationships,rebuild those broken bridges.
-But when tragedy strikes in my own life I cannot take my own advice.
+In my work, every day I tell my clients to hold on, be strong; to fight for their relationships and rebuild those broken bridges.
+But when the same dynamics take place in my own life, I cannot take my own advice.

-So writing is my escape, my silent counselor.
+Writing is my escape, my silent counselor.
 I get to explore my emotions as I write and it does provide some relief.
-At work the same smile I wore before I went on leave is the same one they saw today, always the professional.
-So yes I have mastered the meaning of being there for others even as your own heart is breaking, the client needs not know that you also have problems today.
+At work the same smile I wore before I went on my vacation is the same one they saw today, always the professional.
+Yes, I have mastered the meaning of being there for others even as your own heart is breaking.
+The client needs not know that you also have problems today.
 They are personal.
 I’m sure it is true for all professionals across the board, even outside social work.
-We all have problems but the clients’ problem comes first.
+We all have problems but the clients’ problem come first.

 Till next time…